-The work process we call maintenance planning can almost always be improved in any given mill or plant.
-In fact in most plants we visit maintenance planners don’t plan.
+The work process we call maintenance planning can always be improved at any mill or plant.
+The fact is that in most plants we visit maintenance planners don’t plan.

 Planners do all kinds of tasks except work order planning.